wso2/k8s-api-operator/operatorhub-resources/namespace-install/README.md

 apiVersion: operators.coreos.com/v1alpha1
 kind: Subscription
 metadata:
-  name: my-apim-operator
+  name: my-api-operator
   namespace: wso2-system
 spec:
   channel: stable
-  name: apim-operator
+  name: api-operator
   source: operatorhubio-catalog
   sourceNamespace: olm
 ```
 A subscription keeps CSVs up to date by tracking a channel in a package.
-The above "my-apim-operator" subscription is deployed in the wso2-system namespace and we have provided the name and namespace of the catalog source coming with the operator lifecycle manager.
+The above "my-api-operator" subscription is deployed in the wso2-system namespace and we have provided the name and namespace of the catalog source coming with the operator lifecycle manager.
 We have also provided the operator name we want to deploy and the channel of the operator we want to subscribe.
 </br>
 A CatalogSource is a repository of CSVs, CRDs, and packages that define an application. "operatorhubio-catalog" contains the CSVs, CRDs and packages of all the operators available in OperatorHub.io.
 </br>